Table of contents:

 The bobbin thread is not held during the first stitch

-How to adjust thread tension correctly?
+How to properly adjust the thread tension?

-Check and correct the threading of your machine
+Check and correct your machine's threading

 Specific problem |